-The hysteresis or path dependence of Nitinol results in another very important feature termed 'biased stiffness'.
+The hysteresis or path dependence of Nitinol results in another very important feature termed biased stiffness.
 This concept is illustrated in Figure 4.
-Shown in grey is a typical schematic superelastic stress-strain curve for Nitinol, illustrating both nonlinear response and hysteresis.
-Superimposed on the curve is the crimping and deployment of a SE stent.
+Shown in light gray is a typical schematic superelastic stress-strain curve for Nitinol, illustrating both nonlinear response and hysteresis.
+Superimposed on the curve is the crimping and deployment of a self-expanding stent.
 The axes have been changed from stress-strain to hoop force-stent diameter.
-This particular schematic stent has been manufactured with an 8 mm diameter ('a' in Figure 4), crimped into a delivery catheter (point 'b'), then packaged, sterilised and shipped.
-After insertion to the target site, the stent is released into a vessel, expanding from 'b' until movement is stopped by impingement with the vessel (point 'c').
-Having reached equilibrium with the vessel, recoil pressures are resisted by forces dictated by the loading curve (brown trace towards point 'd') which is substantially steeper (stiffer) than the unloading line (green trace towards point 'e').
+This particular schematic stent has been manufactured with an 8 mm diameter (point a in Figure 4), crimped into a delivery catheter (point b), then packaged, sterilized, and shipped.
+After insertion to the target site, the stent is released into a vessel, expanding from b until movement is stopped by impingement with the vessel (point c).
+Having reached equilibrium with the vessel, recoil pressures are resisted by forces dictated by the loading curve (trace towards point d), which is substantially steeper (stiffer) than the unloading line (trace towards point e).

-In the next section we will examine this 'impingement' in more detail, but already we can see some of the significance of Nitinol's unusual elastic hysteresis.
-This biased stiffness means that the continuing opening force of the stent acting on the vessel wall, or 'chronic outward force' (COF) remains very low through large deflections and oversizing.
-Meanwhile the forces generated by the stent to resist compression, or 'radial resistive force' (RRF), increase rapidly with deflection until a plateau stress is reached.
+In the next section, we will examine this impingement in more detail, but already we can see some of the significance of Nitinol's unusual elastic hysteresis.
+This biased stiffness means that the continuing opening force of the stent acting on the vessel wall, or Chronic Outward Force (COF), remains very low through large deflections and oversizing.
+Meanwhile the forces generated by the stent to resist compression, or Radial Resistive Force (RRF), increase rapidly with deflection until a plateau stress is reached.
 As a matter of definition, we again find it most convenient to define both RRF and COF as hoop forces per unit length of stent, thus allowing a constant value within a family of stents of varying diameter and length.
-We will discuss the clinical relevance of COF and RRF in later sections, but in general, stent designers should strive for as high an RRF with as possible, with as low a COF as possible.
-Figure 5 shows actual measurements of hoop force versus diameter for a commercially-available 10 mm Nitinol stent.
-The actual diameter of the stent is closer to 10.5 mm and it is typical that SE stents are larger than their nominal diameter.
-Since the consequence of oversizing is substantially less than the consequence of under-sizing, a 'one-sided tolerance' is often applied.
+We will discuss the clinical relevance of COF and RRF in later sections, but in general, stent designers should strive for as high an RRF with as low a COF as possible.